joefedota/Cleantech/README.md

 <h1>Cleantech</h1>

 <h6>Demo application which shows locations of hydrogen fuel stations in the State of California, and models optimal routing from a desired location.
-Built by Joe Fedota for the 2020 Stanford Cleantech Hackathon.</h3>
+Built by Joe Fedota for the 2020 Stanford Cleantech Hackathon.
+Part of a winning project created by a team of Sophomore Berkeley Undergraduates.</h3>
 <div>
 <b>List of features: </b>
 <ol>